Interested in Fabric Art? Start Here.

 Today, I think of her as a “faerie grandmother,” sort of a fairy godmother, but with chocolate chip cookies.

-History of Paper Dolls – Part Two
+History of Paper Dolls – Part 2 of 2

 Note: This is the second part of a two-part article tracing the history of paper dolls.
 See The History of Paper Dolls, part one to read the first part.